rc2dev/pifi-radio/README.md

 - Select some radios to be shown only to certain IPs.

-- Paste a streaming URL for PiFi directly from your web browser.
-Useful if you want to listen to a radio that was not added to the list yet.
+- Paste a streaming URL to PiFi directly from your web browser.
+Useful if you want to listen to a radio that was not previously added to the list.

 - Add it to your Android home screen.